No golden sweep for China's divers: Brits win 10M synchro - Bioreports

 Cao and Chen trailed by only 1.74 points after their fifth dive, setting the stage for a dramatic finish.

-Daley and Lee went first, earning one perfect 10 for a forward 4 1/2 somersault tuck.
-Every other mark but one was a 9.0 or 9.5.
-They then nervously waited to see if their total would hold up.
+Daley and Lee went first, earning one of their two marks of 10.0 for a forward 4 1/2 somersault tuck.
+They hugged and then waited to see if their total would hold up.

 Cao and Chen went last, executing a back 2 1/2 somersault with 2 1/2 twists pike that earned marks ranging from 9.0 to 9.5.
 The Chinese earned two 10s during the round, but their last dive didn’t have as high a degree of difficulty as the Brits.